cr105ph1nx/offline-geotagged-image-locater/README.md

 $ pip install -r requirements.txt
 ```

-5- Adding XYZ raster map tiles to map-data/raster-tiles (You can roll the tiles using QGis)

-6- Customize your map attributes in static/js/main.py

-7- Run app
+5- Run app

 ```
 $ flask run
 ```

-8- You can visit your app on any browser at `http://127.0.0.1:5000/`
+6- You can visit your app on any browser at `http://127.0.0.1:5000/`

+## Customize the project

+- Add your personal XYZ raster map tiles to `sstatic/raster-tiles` (You can roll the tiles using QGIS)

+- Customize your map attributes in `static/js/main.py`